Saiuz/Alexa-Reservations/DevNotes.md

 **NOTE** Whenever a $q promise is replaced with a native promise then the controller or directive calling the method may need to manually call $scope.$apply()!!!

+NEW Features:

+Address export
+   ..
+For eastern germany, leading zeros are needed on address list.
+   ..
+Export format separate lines for salutation, name, address.